How it Works

 Step 5: Cremation

-As soon as possible—but no sooner than 48 hours from the time of death (due to state law)—the cremation will take place at a qualified, state-licensed crematory.
-In eastern Pennsylvania, Cremstar works with the Ivy Hill Cemetery and Crematory of Philadelphia, the Delaware County Crematory, the Bucks County Crematory, and the West Laurel Hill Cemetery and Crematory.
-In western Pennsylvania, Cremstar works with Keystone Cremation.
+As soon as possible?but no sooner than 48 hours from the time of death (due to state law)?the cremation will take place at a qualified, state-licensed crematory.
+In eastern Pennsylvania, Cremstar works with the Ivy Hill Cemetery and Crematory of Philadelphia, a nationally recognized facility that has been servicing the Mid-Atlantic region for more than 125 years, and the Delaware County Crematory.
+In western Pennsylvania and northern West Virginia, Cremstar works with Keystone Cremation.
 Cremstar only works with state-licensed crematories that are inspected and certified on a regular basis by state regulators.

 Step 6: Return of Cremains

 The cremains (ashes) are collected and returned to you, according to the method you selected during sign up.